 - Slope of a Tangent Line (Using the Definition of a Limit)

-What is a slope?
+- What is a Slope Field?

-Whehn we ask “what is a slope”, in this case, the word “slope” in math has roughly the same meaning in math as it has in everyday language:
+The word “slope” in math has roughly the same meaning in math as it has in everyday language:

 “…a surface of which one end or side is at a higher level than another; a rising or falling surface.”